clebig/vitalpbx_ha/README.md

 If the two servers stopped abruptly, always start first that you think you have the most up-to-date information and a few minutes later the other server<br>
 If you want to update the version of VitalPBX we recommend you do it first on Server 1, then do a bascul and do it again on Server 2<br>

-## Dahdi
+## Dahdi with Xorcom HA Hardware
-If you are going to install Dhadi we recommend you to execute the following commands in the Server <strong>1</strong>
+If you are going to install Dhadi with Xorcom HA Hardware we recommend you to execute the following commands in the Server <strong>1</strong>

 <pre>
 [root@vitalpbx1 ~]# systemctl stop dahdi